Our Guide to Buying a Home

 Also, the time to think about selling the home is when you’re buying it.
 That’s because the things that appeal to you as a buyer today will probably also appeal to the buyers of tomorrow when you decide to sell.
 Conversely, what turns you off will be a turn off to them, too.

 A careful house hunter will benefit years from now when it’s time to sell to an equally value-conscious buyer.
 You can build your buyer knowledge by reading newspaper classified ads, homes-for-sale magazines, Realtor web sites and visiting open houses.
-Here are key questions to ask yourself when you’re thinking about your new home:

-County And City Questions:
+County And City Questions

 • Would you characterize your present area as urban, suburban, semi-rural, or rural?
 Is the population density low, medium, or high?
 Is the population decreasing, stable, or increasing?